 You will also need to configure your external firewall to forward TCP traffic on the registration port you specified when you created a white label WholesaleBackup client to the port you specify here on this server (they can be the same port or different ones, it’s up to you).

-The above screen capture shows that the registration service will run as Administrator, listen on TCP port 443, and all user’s data will be stored in C:\Program Files\WholesaleBackup\userdata.
-TCP port 443 the default https port, so if you have a web server such as IIS running on this server, you would need to choose a different port number for the Registration Software.
+The above video shows that the registration service will run as Administrator, listen on TCP port 443, and all user’s data will be stored in C:\Program Files\WholesaleBackup\userdata.
+TCP port 443 is the default HTTPS port, so if you have a web server such as IIS running on this server, you would need to choose a different port number for the Registration Software.
 The “Check Port” button is a simple way to see if a given port is currently in use on this server.

 Please note that the user you specify on this form (which the backup service is run as) must have read/write/delete privileges to the contents of this folder.

 After the service is installed a generic ‘self-signed’ SSL certificate named WSBU.pem, which is valid until 2028, will be created in the installation folder.
 Before deploying your server, you can replace this default certificate with a signed SSL certificate appropriate for your FQDN and then restart the service.
 Installing your own custom SSL certificate is optional and documented here.

 Step 5: Verifying access to the Backup Server endpoint and port

 On the “Verify Access” tab you will test FQDNs, Dynamic DNS addresses, IP addresses, firewalls, and TCP access to WholesaleBackup Server from the Internet.
 Simply fill in the fields and click the “Perform…” button.
 If the tests succeed you will be taken to the final step in the installation process.
 If the test fails you will be provided with information on what went wrong (for example your firewall is not forwarding TCP traffic back to this server or the FQDN does not resolve on the Internet).